Technology » Please Build

 This creates:

-• .plzconfig - Main configuration file
+• .plzconfig — the main configuration file at the repo root

 Configuration